Atlanta police chief walks tightrope as she handles protests

 She wrapped up her email by telling her officers she feels it’s important they know what’s going on “if there is any chance of us navigating our current state safely.”

-Howard became Fulton County district attorney in January 1997, the first black person elected district attorney in Georgia.
-He faces a challenge in next Tuesday’s Democratic primary election from two former prosecutors in his office, Fani Willis and Christian Wise Smith.
+Howard became district attorney in January 1997, the first black person elected district attorney in Georgia.
+He faces a challenge in Tuesday’s Democratic primary election from two former prosecutors in his office.

-Howard said in an interview with The Associated Press Wednesday that he was confused by Shields’ reported surprise since she had identified the actions of at least two officers as excessive.
-He dismissed claims that his prosecution is politically motivated, saying that allegation is made any time he charges a police officer.
+In an interview with The Associated Press Wednesday, he said he was confused by Shields’ reported surprise since she had identified the actions of at least two officers as excessive.
+He dismissed suggestions the charges are politically motivated, saying that allegation is made any time he prosecutes a police officer.

 “We like to move forward when the evidence is available,” Howard said.
 “In this case, the evidence was there, it was available.”

-Attorney Lance LoRusso defended Streeter and Gardner’s actions in a statement Wednesday, writing that the rush to fire the officers violates policies and the law and charges brought without a full investigation “should raise concerns.”
+Attorney Lance LoRusso defended Streeter and Gardner in a statement Wednesday, writing that the rush to fire the officers violates policies and the law, and charges brought without a full investigation “should raise concerns.”

-Officers protecting businesses and lawful protesters were pelted with debris and fireworks, and gunshots were common, he wrote.
-Young and Pilgrim did not follow officers’ orders, and the officers responded with the force they felt was appropriate at the time, in compliance with Georgia law, LoRusso wrote.
+Officers were pelted with debris and fireworks Saturday night, and gunshots were common, he wrote.
+Young and Pilgrim didn’t follow orders, and officers responded with the force they felt was appropriate at the time in compliance with Georgia law, LoRusso wrote.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.